 Pena notes that “When people have good intentions, others can feel and see it and that makes everything come together.
 Each week I ask an interesting person via Facebook Messenger and they are always up for the idea of people helping people”.

 Past guests have included Valente Rodriguez of the George Lopez show; Tiffany Smith, Anoa’I Executive Vice President of Global Inclusion at CBS; and many other contributors in Native film and entertainment.
 Another contributor is Theda Newbreast of the Blackfeet nation who leads the syndication in prayer before every discussion.

-The final product is a collaboration made available to Haskell students via staff Tonia Salvini and Lori Hasselman as well as students Joseph Sing and myself.
+The final product is a collaboration made available to Haskell students via staff Tonia Salvini and Lori Hasselman as well as students Joseph Singh and myself.

 However, this collaboration is not limited to people interested in the entertainment industry.
 As Pena puts it, “Thursday is a collaboration of Native people who make themselves available because we all care about our tribal communities”.
 For Native people, community has been a constant throughout history, leaving the doors open to all like-minded supporters of community-based projects.
 Bringing our community together through projects such as the Shining Elk Productions Virtual Talking Circle shows that during these times of uncertainty, some things will remain certain and one of them is the Native ability to consistently create ways to keep each other strong through communication.